rahulr321/The_Weather/README.md

 Some of the technique used in the app are not well polished as I'm just noob and just started Android programming, therefore any suggestion are welcome.

+Project is incomplete and is not fully tested